The Soup Thickener You've Probably Never Thought Of

 What Soups Do They Work In?

 Give them a shot in any soup or stew you're putting in the slow cooker (or cooking slowly nearly all day) that might need something extra to thicken it up.
-Beyond split pea, give this trick a shot in a corn chowder, a veggie stew, or even a slow cooker chili.
+Beyond split pea, give this trick a shot in corn chowder, a veggie stew, or even a slow cooker chili.

 Get tips for delicious homemade soups.